Offered at the Following Campuses

 The Cosmetology program is a sequence of courses that prepares students for careers in the field of cosmetology.
 Learning opportunities develop academic and professional knowledge and skills required for job acquisition, retention, and advancement.
 The program emphasizes specialized training in safety, sanitation, state laws, rules, and regulations, chemistry, anatomy and physiology, skin, hair, and nail diseases and disorders, hair treatments and manipulations, hair shaping, hair styling, artificial hair, braiding/intertwining hair, chemical reformation and application, skin and nail care, hair coloring, hair lightening, reception, sales, management, math, reading, writing, interpersonal relations development, computer skills, employability skills, and work ethics.
 The curriculum meets state licensing requirements of the State Board of Cosmetology.
 Program graduates receive a Cosmetology diploma and are employable as a cosmetology salesperson, cosmetologist, salon manager, or a salon owner.

 The standard curriculum for the Cosmetology program is designed for the semester system.
-A new cosmetology class begins Fall Semester 2013, Spring Semester 2014, and Fall Semester 2014 for the Vidalia and Swainsboro campuses.
-New students enrolling Summer or Fall Semester 2013 are encouraged to register for general essential core courses in preparation for the next beginning cosmetology class.
-The program generally takes 4 semesters to complete.
+A new cosmetology class begins every fall and spring semester for the Vidalia and Swainsboro campuses.
+New students enrolling Summer Semester are encouraged to register for general essential core courses in preparation for the next beginning cosmetology class.
+The program generally takes 4-5 semesters to complete.
 To graduate, students must earn a minimum of 56 semester credit hours.

 - Submit a completed application;

 - Be at least 16 years of age;

 - Submit official high school transcript or GED transcript;